Countdown to the election: Mail-in-ballots sent, new machines delivered

 New voting machines will be used only for early voting.
 They allow any ballot in the county to be pulled up for use immediately.

 Anyone who is on the list to automatically receive a mail-in ballot cannot use a machine to vote.
-If they show up to vote early or on Election Day by machine, they will be given a paper provisional ballot to fill out.
+If they show up to vote early or on Election Day by machine, they have to fill out a provisional ballot.
 The provisional ballot will only be counted if no vote-by-mail ballot has been cast.

+On Election Day, the provisional ballot will be a paper ballot, but for the first time this year, Bugdon said, those voting by provisional ballots during early voting will use the new machines.

+"They will vote a provisional ballot, but this will be done on a new machine.
+Instead of the machine dropping the ballot into the bin (paper trail), the ballot will be ejected for insertion into the provisional ballot affirmation envelope," Bugdon said.

 It's too late to be removed from the automatic vote-by-mail list for the Nov.
-2 election, but for future elections voters can opt out by filling out a form at the County Clerk's office.
+2 election, but for future elections voters can opt out by filling out a form at their county clerk's office.

 Drop boxes can be used instead of mailboxes for returning vote-by-mail ballots.
 First used last year for returning mail-in ballots, board workers pick up the ballots from drop boxes daily.

-As far as people to work at the polls, Caterson said the board has a good number of applications for poll workers, but can always use more.
-This year, poll workers are not only needed for Election Day, but also for nine days of early voting in six sites around the county Oct.
-23 to Oct.
-31.
+As far as having people to work at the polls, Caterson said the board has a good number of applications for poll workers but can always use more.
+This year, poll workers are not only needed for Election Day but for nine days of early voting in six sites around the county Oct.
+23 to 31.

-To apply to be a poll worker go to your county's Board of Elections web page or apply through the state portal at: nj.gov/state/elections/pollworker.shtml/
+To apply to be a poll worker, visit your county's board of elections web page or apply through the state portal at nj.gov/state/elections/pollworker.shtml.

 REPORTER: Michelle Brunetti Post